Zahra-Jannesari/Zahra-Jannesari/README.md

 Allow me to introduce myself briefly.
 I hold a B.Sc. in Physics from Isfahan University of Technology; my journey into the world of programming began when I was introduced to C++ at university, igniting a passion for development and a desire to explore new technologies.

-My professional journey in Computer Science startd with learning Android Development using Kotlin Language, followed by a carear as a programmer where I independently acquired proficiency in front-end development.
+My professional journey in Computer Science started with learning Android Development using Kotlin Language, followed by a career as a programmer where I independently acquired proficiency in front-end development.

 Equiped with a thirst for personal growth, I'm actively seeking new opportunities to further my education in this filed.
 I am particularly interested in merging my background in physics with interdisciplinary domains, particularly with the use of cutting-edge technologies such as Artificial Intelligence and Data Science.
 I would greatly appreciate any guidance on how to navigate this journey successfully.